A smoothed-Bayesian approach to frequency recovery from sketched data: Numerical illustrations

-We consider the two smoothing distributions discussed in Section \ref{sec:smoothed}, namely the Dirichlet process and the NGGP.
-To estimate the parameters in the DP, we maximize the integrated likelihood of the observed sketch as discussed in Appendix \ref{app:estim_param}.
+We consider the two smoothing distributions discussed in Section~\ref{sec:smoothed}: the Dirichlet process and the NGGP.
+To estimate the parameters in the DP, we maximize the integrated likelihood of the observed sketch as discussed in Appendix~\ref{sec:estimation}.
 While considering the NGGP, we store in memory the first $m$ observations $X_1, \ldots, X_m$, with $m \approx n / 20$, and choose the parameters that maximize the integrated likelihood of $X_1, \ldots, X_m$.
-See Appendix \ref{app:estim_param} for further details on the associated algorithms.
-As far as the computational cost is concerned, optimizing under the DP smoothing is almost instantaneous (less than 1 second) while for the NGGP the optimization takes is between 30 seconds and 5 minutes.
+See Appendix~\ref{sec:estimation} for further details on the associated algorithms.
+As far as the computational cost is concerned, optimizing under the DP smoothing is almost instantaneous ($<0.1$ seconds) while for the NGGP the optimization takes 1--5 seconds in all experiments.
+Note that the optimization is done only once per experiment and does not need to be repeated for each query.

 We generate $n=$ 100,000 observations from $\mathrm{PYP}(\gamma, \sigma)$ for $\gamma \in \{1, 10, 100, 1000\}$ and $\sigma \in \{0, 0.25, 0.5, 0.75\}$ and from a Zipfian distribution with parameter $c = 1.3, 1.6, 1.9, 2.2$.
 The data are hashed by a random hash function of with $J=128$.
-Figures \ref{fig:freq_singlehash_py} and \ref{fig:freq_singlehash_zipf} report the MAEs of the frequency estimators stratified across 5 frequency bins when data are generated from $\text{PYP}(\gamma, 0.75)$ and from the Zipf distribution, respectively, while Table \ref{tab:freq_singlehash_py} in the Appendix reports all the remaining numerical values.
+Figure~\ref{fig:freq_singlehash_py} reports the MAEs of the frequency estimators stratified across 3 frequency bins when data are generated from $\text{PYP}(\gamma, 0.75)$ and from the Zipf distribution, while Table~\ref{tab:freq_singlehash_py} in the Appendix reports all the remaining numerical values, while in Appendix~\ref{sec:app_role_J}, we discuss the impact of the parameter $J$.
 Results are averaged across 50 independent repetitions.
 It is clear that the NGGP smoothing outperforms the DP smoothing for both data generating processes, and across all values of their parameters.

-We now consider the cardinality estimation problem, assuming the same data generating processes as above.
-We set $n \in \{100, 1000, 10000, 100000\}$.
-The data are hashed by a random hash function of with $J=128$.
-Figure \ref{fig:card_singlehash} reports the true and estimated cardinalities for a simulated setting, while Tables \ref{tab:card_singlehash_py} and \ref{tab:card_singlehash_zipf} report the errors achieved by the different smoothing distributions, averaging across 50 independent repetitions.
-The NGGP smoothing generally outperforms the DP when the discount parameter of the Pitman-Yor process is greater than zero.
-Conversely, the DP yields slightly better performances when the discount is equal to zero.
-Similarly, the NGGP performs better when the parameter of the Zipf distribution is closer to one (i.e., heavier tails of the distribution), while the DP gives better estimates if $c=2.2$ .

-In Appendix \ref{sec:app_role_J}, we discuss the impact of the parameter $J$ on both frequency and cardinality recovery.
+Henceforth, we will present results only for the NGGP smoothing.
+The results for the DP smoothing are available in the appendix, where it is clear that the NGGP outperforms the DP also in the other experiments.